OnnoGabriel/feathers-totp-2fa/docs/index.md

 }
 ```

 Feathers will authenticate the user, i. e. generate a JWT and add it to the response object.
 After this, the `topt2fa` hook will check if TOTP is required for this user and if so, it will check if a TOTP secret has already been stored in the user data.
 If there is already a secret, the hook will trigger an 403 error `Token required.`, and the frontend has to ask the user for this token (see next chapter).
-Otherwise it will generate the secret:

-#### 2. Creation of secret and QR code

-The `topt2fa` hook generates a TOTP secret and a QR code image containing the auth path with this secret and adds it to the response to the client/frontend:
+Otherwise the `topt2fa` hook generates a TOTP secret and a QR code image containing the auth path with this secret and adds it to the response to the client/frontend (2):

 ```json
 {